-The White House Correspondents’ Association (WHCA) is pleased to announce that Ron Chernow, one of the most eminent biographers of American presidents and statesmen, will be the featured speaker at its annual dinner on Saturday, April 27, 2019.
+Ron Chernow, one of the most eminent biographers of American presidents and statesmen, was the featured speaker at the WHCA’s annual dinner on Saturday, April 27, 2019.

 After widely acclaimed biographies of business tycoons J.P.
 Morgan and John D. Rockefeller — the Morgan book won the National Book Award for Nonfiction — Chernow turned to the Founding Fathers and American presidents.